Anger is something we all experience – but not everyone knows how to manage their anger effectively.

-These two strategies, whilst effective in redirecting anger, do not target the triggers of an individual’s anger, nor do they provide strategies to regulate your response to the emotion, which is a very normal human experience.
+These two strategies, whilst effective in redirecting anger, do not target the triggers.
+They also do not provide strategies to help regulate your response to normal human emotion and experience.

-- Identify beliefs that enable aggression or acting out;
+- Identifying beliefs that enable aggression or acting out;

-- Learn to express your point of view in an assertive way.
+- Learning to express your point of view in an assertive way.

-This last point is especially important as aggressive communication often leads to an aggressive response from the receiver, escalating situations.
+This last point is especially important as aggressive communication often leads to an aggressive response from the receiver, escalating already volatile situations.

-Learning to effectively and assertively communicate is a primary strategy for reducing aggression and stress in everyday life.
+Learning to effectively and assertively communicate is a primary strategy in reducing aggression and stress in everyday life.

-Assertive communication is a method that helps facilitate the expression of an individual’s needs in a clear and respectful way, whilst not harming the recipient.
+Assertive communication helps facilitate the expression of an individual’s needs in a clear and respectful way, while not harming the recipient.